 - Overall at present CIKS is providing support and help to 23 FPCs which are spread over nine different districts of Tamil Nadu.

-The total authorized capital of 23 FPCs stands at ₹507 lakhs and the paid-up share capital is ₹260 lakhs
+The total authorized share capital of 23 FPCs stands at ₹507 lakhs and the paid-up share capital is ₹260 lakhs.

 The FPCs are governed by a total of 200 Directors (52 female and 148 male).
-Most shareholders belong to the category of small/marginal and landless farmers.
+Most of the shareholders belong to the category of small / marginal and landless farmers.

-The assets created by FPCs include storage godown, paddy harvester, transportation vehicle and other office equipment such as Xerox machine, printer, and electronic scale.
+The assets created by FPCs include storage godown, paddy harvester, transportation vehicle and other office equipments such as photocopy machine, printer and electronic scale.
 This apart, the FPCs have also received ₹8.5 lakh worth of land as donation from its members.